 We have compiled here our suggestions for how to pursue employment in this field:

-1. There is a national network of federally-funded migrant health centers (MHCs) that serve to provide health care services specifically to migrant farmworkers.
-Check here for a directory of MHCs.
-If you have a particular geographic location in mind, contact health centers in the area directly and try to talk with the Human Resources Director or Medical Director.
+1. There is a national network of Health Center Program grantees that receive federal funding to provide health care services specifically to migrant farmworkers.
+Check here for a directory of these organizations.
+If you have a particular geographic location in mind, contact organizations in that area directly and talk with the Human Resources Director or Medical Director.

-2. Many MHCs are also Community Health Centers (CHCs).
-There are also many CHCs that serve large numbers of migrant patients but are not designated MHCs.
-By including CHCs in your search, you will increase your options significantly.
+2. Many Health Center Program grantees that serve migrant farmworkers also serve their larger community.
+By including all Health Center Program grantees in your search, you will increase your options significantly.
 Check here for a directory of all Bureau of Primary Health Care sites.

 3. Are you a National Health Service Corps scholar or loan repayer?
 This is a great way to do the kind of work you want to do while getting your student loans paid off.